BY Amberdawn Jaslene Andres | January 13, 2020

 During the first 2 hours, there is an early indication of lividity.
 In 2-5 hours after death, this is when a Livor Mortis is quite clear and noticeable.
 At the first 6 hours, lividity can be altered if moved.
 But after 6 hours of death, even if the body is moved or not, the lividity is fixed.
 This is because, the blood will start to coagulate in the dependent or bottom parts of the body.
 A fixed lividity does not disappear.
 It will stained in the body.

 Remember that the usage of post-mortem changes does not give an accurate time of death.
 It will only estimate the range of time in which the body could have died.
 Also, the estimation in time of death should be done by an expert in forensics or in medical as it could be quite critical, and has many factors to consider.
-Still, this could be a basic knowledge for those who want to enter the field of forensics. to get more knowledge, learn more about forensics
+Still, this could be basic knowledge for those who want to enter the field of forensics. to get more knowledge, learn more about forensics

 Cockle DL, Bell LS.
 Human decomposition and the reliability of a 'Universal' model for post mortem interval estimations.
 Forensic Sci.
 Int.
 2015 Aug; 25 3:136.
 E1-9.